 Outbound links

-Outbound links often referred to as external links, link from one site to another.
+Outbound links, often called external links, link from one site to another.
 You would use external links to reference another website or validate a point you are trying to make.

 If I wanted to make a point to explain how external links work, I would place a link on one of my words.